doumbouya93/homework-1/README.md

 ### 24. IFRAME

 What is an IFRAME?
-An IFrame(Inline Frame) is an HTML document embedded inside another HTML document on a website.
+An IFrame is an HTML document embedded inside another HTML document on a website.

 What are IFRAMEs commonly used for?
 The IFrame HTML element is often used to insert content from another source, such as an advertisement, into a Web page.